About the Power of Choice

 The goals of the Power of Choice are to:

-- Correct misperceptions about the prevalence of use.
+Correct misperceptions about the risk of harm and prevalence of use.

 The Power of Choice campaign is composed of many different components in order to ensure its effectiveness: